 Overview Of Temporary Employees

-We all know temporary employees are essential to the success of a business.
-But onboarding them comes with its own set of challenges.
+We all know temporary employees are essential to the success of a business - take construction for example, where you're constantly project managing an everchanging turnover of short-term subcontractors [Workyard].
+But onboarding new employees in any business setting comes with its own set of challenges.
 Similar to permanent staff, temp workers need proper training and support to understand job expectations and hit the ground running.
 To make the most out of their limited employment tenure, tailor your onboarding process specifically for them, to help them feel part of your team and give them clear guidelines about their role and responsibilities...not just an overview of you as a company.

 The Onboarding Process For Short-Term Staff